 |CV_ENG 8270||Design of Water and Wastewater Treatment Facilities||3|

 |GEOL 7300||Introduction to Low-Temperature Geochemistry||3|

 |GEOL 7500||Organic Geochemistry||3|

 The qualifying examination determines whether the student's background is adequate to enter the Ph.D. program, as a candidate.
 It also is intended to ascertain if there are areas of weakness in which a candidate will be required to gain background through appropriate course work.
-Therefore, it is advisable that the student work with their advisor to select a committee and complete the qualifying exam within the first 2 semesters of matriculation.
+Therefore, it is advisable that the student, in conjunction with advisor, selects a committee and completes the qualifying exam within the first 3 semesters.

 Comprehensive Examination Process